france-connect/service-providers-examples/NodeJSES6/README.md

 When you start the app, the demo is available at : http://localhost:3000.

-To start the France Connect Authentication process, click on the France Connect button.
+To start the France Connect authentication process, click on the France Connect button.

 You will be prompted to choose an identity provider.
-Choose ameli.fr or impots.gouv.fr.
+Choose impots.gouv.fr.

-You can use the following test credentials for both providers : 1234567891011 | 123
+You can use the following test credentials : 3_melaine | 123

+More credentials are available [here](https://github.com/france-connect/identity-providers-examples/blob/master/NodeJSES6/data/database.csv).

 ##  Run the Tests